Queen Camel

-Queen Camel is a village and civil parish, on the River Cam and the A359 road, in the South Somerset district of Somerset, England.
+Queen Camel is a village and civil parish, on the River Cam and the A359 road, in the unitary authority of Somerset, England.
 It is about 7 mi north of Yeovil.
 According to the 2011 census it had a population of 908.
 The parish includes the hamlet of Wales.
 Nearby places are West Camel, Sparkford and Marston Magna.

+Toponymy

+The name of Camel derives not from the animal, but from the Common Brittonic language.
+The name is first attested in charters of the mid-tenth century (surviving in a thirteenth-century copy), as Cantmel; in the original manuscript of a charter of 995, as Cantmæl; and in the Domesday Book of 1086 as Camel and Camelle.
+It derives from the Brittonic words found today in modern Welsh as cant ("enclosure, circle, rim") and moel ("bare").
+Thus the name once meant "bare ridge" or something similar.
+The name is first attested with the addition of Queen in 1280, in the Latin form Camel Reginæ.
+This element was introduced to distinguish Queen Camel from nearby West Camel and probably arises from Edward I's donation of the estate to his wife Eleanor of Castile.

 History

 The site of a Romano-British settlement has been identified south west of Camel Hill Farm, which was occupied in the 2nd to 4th centuries.
 Stone foundations of at least three buildings have been identified.

-The name "Camel" derives not from the animal but from "cantmael", the name of the place in the 10th century.
-"Cantmael" possibly derives from the Celtic words canto "district" and mael "bare hill" The "Queen" in the village's name is probably Queen Eleanor, the wife of Henry III, who owned land in the area in the 13th century.

 Some historians, including John Leland, believe the area surrounding the village to be the site of the final battle of King Arthur, the Battle of Camlann.

-In the 10th century, land in Camel was granted away by the kings Edmund I, Eadwig and Edgar the Peaceful, but by the time of the Norman Conquest in 1066 it was held by Gytha of Wessex, after whom the village school, which opened in 1873 is named.
+In the tenth century, land in Camel was granted away by the kings Edmund I, Eadwig and Edgar the Peaceful, but by the time of the Norman Conquest in 1066 it was held by Gytha of Wessex, after whom the village school, which opened in 1873, is named.
 In 1202 the manor was granted to Hubert de Burgh, by King John, who gave it to the monks of Cleeve Abbey.
 It later returned to the crown and in 1275 was known as Camel Regis.
 In 1558 it was granted to Sir Walter Mildmay, whose family retained it until 1929.

 The parish was part of the hundred of Catsash.

 The Mildmay family lived at Hazlegrove House, a substantial 17th-century house which was largely rebuilt by Carew Mildmay in 1730.
 It later became Hazlegrove Preparatory School, the junior school of King's School, Bruton.

 A fire in 1634 destroyed 70 properties in the village.